MuhammadAhsaanAbbasi/agentic-ai/readme.md

 ## Which is the Best Agentic Framework?

-Let's break down CrewAI, Autogen, and LangGraph for agentic development to help you decide which might be "better" for your needs.
+Let's break down CrewAI, Autogen, LangGraph, Swarm & Phidata for agentic development to help you decide which might be "better" for your needs.
 There isn't a single "best" – it highly depends on what you prioritize in your agentic development project.

 Here's a comparative look across several key dimensions: